billphan/learn-js/javascript-notes.md

 - A *method* is a property that's equal to a function.
 - 'this.name' is calling a method to get the name property. '.name' will access the property 'name'.
 - An anonymous function is a function without a name.

+### Booleans
+- Booleans are a representation of true or false statements.
+- ! is called a bang operator.
+Indicates the opposite of whatever comes after it. !true = false & !false = true.